 Rows of tables in an airy, light, central space make this among the most popular spaces for students who want a place to study, read, use their laptops, and spread out, in a quiet yet social setting.

 Group Study Rooms

 The library has 10 group study rooms for the use of Wake Forest University students only.
 Three are accessed through the 24/7 Study Rooms at the front of the library, four are located on Reynolds 2, down the hall opposite the Circulation Desk, three more are on Wilson 6.
-All group study rooms are equipped with a Smartboard, and all have VHS/DVD and monitor equipment for small group video viewing.
+All group study rooms are equipped with a monitor and all have VHS/DVD equipment for small group video viewing.
 You can book up to two hours per day up to 5 days in advance.
 WFU username and password are required to make a reservation.
 Reserve a room today!

 Library Room 401

 Library Room 401 is located on the 4th floor of the Reynolds wing and has flexible, comfortable furniture to allow for collaboration and study.